rwanderc/blog/content/posts/2015-12-27-java-bit-shift-and-bitwise-operators.markdown

 * `0000 0000 0001 1001` represents A, which is 25;
 * `0000 0000 0000 0110` represents A >> 2, which is 12.

-The operation above shifted the bits 2 positions to the right, making the result value be 12.
+The operation above shifted the bits 2 positions to the right, making the result value 12.

 To figure out what happens in the most significant bit, let's also take other examples.